 Products manufactured through 3-D printing are built from digital schematics.
 A company must load data into a machine and trust the printer to create an accurate representation of the details.
 Manufacturers that use machine communication need devices to monitor which information goes into a piece of equipment and how the final merchandise matches up to schematics.

 Supply & Demand Chain Executive suggested 3-D printed products have the additional risk of security.
 If an outside party were to break into a company’s digital infrastructure, additive manufacturing data would give them all the information they needed to create counterfeit copies.

 A company working with intelligent technology needs a manufacturing and inventory system that is convenient and safe.
-The RFgen white paper "The Data Collection Software Buyer's Guide" explained how a mobile strategy allows supervisors to check details and working with an experienced software partner provides a company with security.
+The RFgen white paper “The Ultimate Supply Chain Mobility Buyer’s Guide” explained how a mobile strategy allows supervisors to check details and working with an experienced software partner provides a company with security.
 Manufacturers that use mobile data collection solutions gain complete visibility of new procedures and who has access to new ideas.